Scottish Companies Set To Showcase World-Leading Energy Transition Innovations At ADIPEC In Abu Dhabi

 Across carbon capture and storage, hydrogen, offshore wind, and tidal, Scotland is leading the way in decarbonising energy systems and identifying ways to help the world reach net zero.

-These 24 companies will highlight the innovative products and services developed and provided by world-class businesses in Scotland's Pavilion at ADIPEC (Hall 8, Stand 8450).
+These 24 companies will highlight the innovative products and services developed and provided by world-class businesses in Scotland's Pavilion at ADIPEC.

 The participating companies form part of the Scottish delegation attending the trade event with Scottish Development International (SDI), Scotland's global trade and investment agency and the international arm of Scottish Enterprise.